 Sleep training (also called sleep coaching) involves teaching your baby how to fall asleep without help from you.
 When you help your baby fall asleep at bedtime, or fall back to sleep after waking at night, your baby comes to associate the things you do with sleep – and he forms sleep associations.
 Sleep associations are not necessarily bad; for instance, a pacifier or a lovey can be a really useful sleep association.
 But any sleep associations that involve you (for example, nursing to sleep, or being rocked to sleep) may be difficult for you to sustain long-term, and they will likely prolong your baby’s nighttime waking and short naps.
 However, if your baby knows how to fall asleep without your help, then he can fall back to sleep when he wakes at night, or wakes too early from a nap – and this is a big step towards sleeping through the night!

 Want to learn more about sleep training?
-In our Members Area, we have more than 60 separate resources designed to help you learn all you can about sleep training, including our wildly popular e-book, The 3-Step System to Help Your Baby Sleep.
+In our VIP Members Area, we have more than 60 separate resources designed to help you learn all you can about sleep training, including our wildly popular e-book, The 3-Step System to Help Your Baby Sleep.
 This e-book offers a basic overview of sleep training as well as tips on creating and implementing your own sleep coaching plan.
-We also offer a series of recorded seminars (featuring Nicole Johnson) designed to give you the information you need to sleep coach successfully.
+We also offer a series of audio courses (featuring Nicole Johnson) designed to give you the information you need to sleep coach successfully.

 Baby Sleep Training: When Should You Try It?